 - How to pack?
-Learn what to bring and what children wear…
+Discover what to bring and what children wear

 - Is it safe?
-Get to know a few sensible safety and culture tips…
+Learn a few sensible safety and culture tips

 What’s the best beach for kids on Koh Samui?